 The hermit crab will shed its exoskeleton and produce a larger one to accommodate its growing body.
 Molting is a private experience for a hermit crab, and it’ll seldom move during this time.

-- Bury themselves into their substrate
+- Bury themselves into their substrate.

-- Dig more often, as if they’re making a tunnel
+- Dig more often, as if they’re making a tunnel.

-- Limply hang out of their shells
+- Hanging out of their shells limply.

-- Develop a glassy or glazed expression in their eyes
+- Develop a glassy or glazed expression in their eyes.